 top of page

-Oregon Caves National Monument is the perfect visit as part of exploring Southern Oregon; you can easily spend a day in the caves before heading off to other wonders in the region, like Crater Lake, the Groves of Redwoods National Park near Cresent City, California, or the Southern Oregon Coast.
+Oregon Caves National Monument is the perfect visit as part of exploring Southern Oregon; you can easily spend a day in the caves before heading off to other wonders in the region, like Crater Lake, the Redwood Groves of the Redwood National Park near Crescent City, California, or the Southern Oregon Coast.

 Whether you love caves like me or not, Oregon Caves is an awe-inspiring experience of natural beauty carved over millions of years.

-Oregon Caves National Monuments is a hidden gem like many national park units.
-Planning and ensuring you arrive on time is crucial to making the most of your visit, especially if you're on a tight schedule and want to secure an early cave tour.
+Oregon Caves National Monument is a hidden gem, like many national park units.
+Arriving on time is crucial to making the most of your visit, especially if you're on a tight schedule and want to secure an early cave tour.

 The journey to Oregon Caves National Monument is an adventure, starting from Cave Junction, known as the “Gateway to the Oregon Caves.”
 You'll need to turn onto OR-46, also known as the “Caves Highway,” and follow it for about 20 miles until it ends at the parking area for Oregon Caves.
 The drive, which takes about 50 minutes, is scenic, with the road winding through the picturesque Siskiyou Mountains, setting the stage for the natural wonders that await you at the caves.

 For the best experience, the National Park Service (NPS) recommends arriving about 30 minutes before your scheduled tour.
 If you’re aiming for a 10 am tour, leaving Cave Junction no later than 8:30 am will ensure you're not rushing and can fully enjoy the tour.
 A special note: the tours sell out during peak season, and I recommend stopping at the Illinois Visitor Center to purchase your tickets before driving up to the caves.
 This will save you time if the tours are sold out.
 The Illinois Visitor Center is on the right side of the road as you turn onto Cave Highway.
 I arrived here at 0800, and there were already four cars in the parking lot to get tickets.
 They open at 0830, so get here early.
-They have extra tickets here, so if the tickets are sold out online on the day you plan to come here, this is where you want to go.
+They have extra tickets here, so if the tickets are sold out online on the day you plan to come here, you can purchase them here.
 They have about 100 daily tickets for purchase here.
-If you wish to purchase tickets online, you can follow this link:
+If you wish to buy tickets online, you can follow this link:

 Entrance to the park is free, but there is a fee for a cave tour.
 Cave access is by tour only.

 The Visitor Center also has restrooms nearest the cave entrance and lockers to store all bags and non-clothing items (water bottles, large cameras, backpacks, purses, hiking sticks, etc.) you brought.
-None of those are allowed in the caves so that you can lock them up for a quarter (25¢).
+None of those are allowed in the caves, so you can lock them up for a quarter (25¢).
 Please follow these regulations.
-The biggest one is that North America’s bats are attacked by White-nose Syndrome, a deadly bat disease.
+The biggest one is that White-nose Syndrome, a deadly bat disease, attacks North America’s bats.
 Please do not bring clothes (even washed clothes), shoes, or equipment used in any other cave, mine, or other bat habitat to prevent the spread.

 Before you get to the Visitors Center, you will see the Oregon Caves Chateau.
-The Chateau is closed until further notice for repair and rehabilitation construction.
-Because Ausland Group didn't have the funding available to complete the extensive work immediately, the original construction contract with Ausland Group was terminated on March 23, 2023.
+The Chateau is closed until further notice for repairs and rehabilitation.
+Because Ausland Group lacked the necessary funding to complete the extensive work immediately, the original construction contract with Ausland Group was terminated on March 23, 2023.

 The Chateau at Oregon Caves is one of the National Park's “Great Lodges” and a National Historic Landmark.
 When open again, this six-story lodge will offer 23 overnight rooms, a fine dining room with views over a wooded canyon, and a coffee shop from the 1930s.
 Each room has its unique charm.